wp-plugins/widget-wrangler/README.txt

 1. WW Sidebar Widget

 == Changelog ==
+= 1.4.4 =

+* Bug fix: Quickediting a widget lost some data.

 = 1.4.3 =

 * Bug fix: Javascript not loading correctly on admin pages in the footer.